DesignCodeBuild/basiccamanjs/day4/1-AcceptAFile.md

 echo "This is a " . $image_extension . " file!";

 ```
 Okay, check it and it probably shows you what kind of file you have.

+To check it:First upload your new **filters.php** file, and then get **basicCaman.php** from here and also uploaded it to your site.

+You can read about what **basicCaman.php** is and why you need it **here**.

 ##Check for errors